Open Nav

 • Players on New Teams.
 Transitioning to a new team can often lead to a slower start or less predictable usage.
 Again, stay away from this unnecessary risk.

 • Rookies.
-While rookies can be exciting, they often have an adjustment period to the NFL, which can lead to inconsistent performances.
+While rookies can be exciting, they often have an adjustment period to the NFL.
+That can lead to inconsistent performances, especially early in the season.

 Don't Stack Teammates